Tracking the Tropics: Zeta weakens to tropical storm, expected to be a hurricane again on Tuesday

 - West of Morgan City to Intracoastal City Louisiana

 Zeta is expected to dump 4 to 8 inches on the Yucatan Peninsula and the Cayman Islands, with some areas seeing isolated amounts of 12 inches.
-Four to six feet of storm surge is possible in the Tropical Storm Warning area.
+Two to 4 feet of storm surge is possible in the Tropical Storm Warning area.

+WFLA’s J.B.
+Biunno will have a live “Tracking the Tropics” update on Tuesday at 2 p.m. on WFLA.com and the WFLA Facebook page.

 LATEST STORIES: